themostclueless/qeaml.github.io/pages/nwge.md

 nwge (for **n**e**w** **g**ame **e**ngine, pronounced *nooj*) is small
 game-oriented graphics-and-other-stuff engine.

-As I develop nwge, it is becoming less of a game engine, but as a basis for more specialized engines to build upon. *(an engine engine if you will)*.

-I am currently working on a visual novel.
-And I am implementing a visual novel engine on top of nwge.
-We achieve a sort of Matryoshka effect here.
-The VN game runs on the VN engine, which in turn runs on nwge.
-Note that the VN engine is **not a fork** of nwge.
-The engine itself links against nwge's libraries and interacts with it like a regular game would.
-The VN engine effectively becomes a middleman between the game's files and the nwge engine.

 ## What does it do?

 The nwge engine has 3 main purposes: